net-daemon/docs/docs/v3/started/development.md

 - Limited DI support.
 - Does **not** support custom nuget packages.

+Deployment is by copy source code and config files under apps folder (.cs and .yaml ) to destination.
+The provided debug project should never be copied.

 ## 2. Get the project template

 We recommend using the dotnet cli tool to get the NetDaemon project template.
 Watch Eugene go through how to do use it in the video below.